 Objective 3 - Protect regional biodiversity and areas of high environmental value

-The Site, is not mapped as containing any areas of high environmental value (HEV).
-This is confirmed by the Ecological Report by Biodiversity Australia enclosed as Appendix B, and discussed in detail in Question 8 under Section C of this Planning Proposal.
+The Site is mapped as potentially containing areas of high environmental value (HEV) land under the NCRP, p.22.
+To determine if the Site contains HEVan Ecological Report by Biodiversity Australia, enclosed as Appendix B, was undertaken.